balvig/chili/README.md

 ### Adding new resources

-Use `rails g scaffold Like' as usual when using engines.
-The new resource will be namespaced to ChiliExtensionName::Post and reachable in the main app under /chili_extension/likes IF active_if returns true.
+Use `rails g scaffold Like` as usual when using engines.
+The new resource will be namespaced to ChiliLikes::Like and automounted in the main app at `/chili_extension/likes` if active_if is true.
 All the rules for using [engine-based models](http://railscasts.com/episodes/277-mountable-engines?view=asciicast) apply.

 ### Modifying existing models

-Create a model with the same name as the one you want to modify `rails g model User --migration=false` and extend from the original:
+Create a model with the same name as the one you want to modify: `rails g model User --migration=false` and extend from the original:

 ```ruby